kmesiab/go-github-diff/README.md

 - Filter out file diffs based on a list of ignored file extensions.
 - Comprehensive regex-based file path matching for filtering file diffs.
 - Robust and extensive unit testing to ensure reliability and functionality.
+- Dependency injection support for GitHub API client, allowing for easier testing and flexibility.

 ## Installation